hyriver/pygeoutils/README.rst

 - ``geometry_reproject``: For reprojecting a geometry
   (bounding box, list of coordinates, or any ``shapely.geometry``) to a new CRS.
-All these functions handle all necessary CRS transformations.

 You can find some example notebooks `here <https://github.com/hyriver/HyRiver-examples>`__.